Hall income tax: Applicability

-The Hall tax applies to interest and dividend income received by people who maintain their legal residence in Tennessee, including part-year residents who live in the state for at least six months of the year.
+The Hall tax applied to interest and dividend income received by people who maintain their legal residence in Tennessee, including part-year residents who live in the state for at least six months of the year.

-Dividends subject to the tax are dividends from corporations, investment trusts, and mutual funds, including capital gains distributions from mutual funds.
+Dividends subject to the tax were dividends from corporations, investment trusts, and mutual funds, including capital gains distributions from mutual funds.
 Taxable forms of interest include interest on bonds issued by persons, corporations, churches, joint stock companies, business trusts, U.S. states and local political subdivisions outside Tennessee, and foreign governments; and interest on mortgages, commercial paper, and other written obligations that mature more than six months after the date of issue.
-The tax does not apply to income from government obligations issued by the U.S. federal government and Tennessee state or local governments.
-Dividends from stock in banks and similar institutions (but not bank holding companies), as well as several types of Tennessee business, are exempt from the tax.
+The tax did not apply to income from government obligations issued by the U.S. federal government and Tennessee state or local governments.
+Dividends from stock in banks and similar institutions (but not bank holding companies), as well as several types of Tennessee business, were exempt from the tax.
 Interest paid on bank and credit union accounts also is not subject to the Hall tax, regardless of the location of the bank.

-The first $1,250 of a person's interest and dividend income that would otherwise be subject to the Hall tax is exempt from taxation.
+The first $1,250 of a person's interest and dividend income that would otherwise be subject to the Hall tax was exempt from taxation.
 Married couples may file joint returns, in which case $2,500 of the couple's joint taxable interest and dividend income is exempt.
-Blind people and people over 65 years old whose total annual income is $33,000 or less ($59,000 for joint filers) are not subject to the Hall income tax.
-Some interest and dividend income received by a person who is a quadriplegic is also exempt from the tax.
+Blind people and people over 65 years old whose total annual income is $33,000 or less ($59,000 for joint filers) were not subject to the Hall income tax.
+Some interest and dividend income received by a person who is a quadriplegic was exempt from the tax.

-Evasion of the Hall income tax may be prosecuted as a Class E felony, with penalties of up to two years in state prison and up to $3,000 in fines.
-The Tennessee Department of Revenue uses Internal Revenue Service data to assist in identifying taxable income that is not being reported.
+Evasion of the Hall income tax could have been prosecuted as a Class E felony, with penalties of up to two years in state prison and up to $3,000 in fines.
+The Tennessee Department of Revenue used Internal Revenue Service data to assist in identifying taxable income that was not being reported.